fufupatwo/Mental-Health-Project/README.md

 ## Project Description

-Throughout this project I was able to succesfully:
+Throughout this project I was able to successfully:

 ### HTML and CSS Basics:
 - Created and structured an HTML document using elements, tags, and attributes.